pouyaardehkhani/numpy-template/README.md

 # numpy-template
-this is some basic template of how to use numpy.
+this is some basic template of how to use numpy for machine learning and statistical analysis or even math problems.